DylanMoss1/Cambridge-CS-Application-Guide/content/College/index.md

 Despite these factors, it can still be useful to look at which colleges tend to have higher admission rates.
 Cambridge's application systems doesn't work perfectly, and so applying to less competitive colleges can increase your chances of receiving an offer.
 Just keep in mind that these statistics don’t always tell the full story.
 While admission statistics can be useful, I would recommend not using them as the main driving force in your decision.

-Lets look at the application statistics for computer science in 2024:
+Lets look at the application statistics for computer science in 2024 (this image is from the old website, which has a different UI to the current page):

 ![Application Statistics Image](images/application_statistics_2024.png#center)

-There are some interesting trends in this figure worth exploring.
+There are some interesting trends in this figure worth discussing.
 Firstly, Churchill college has the largest number of applications by a significant margin.
-This is due to several factors: it is the closest college to the Computer Lab which accepts a large number of students, and it used to have a reputation as being the "computer science" college, having historically admitted over 20 computer science students per year.
+This is due to several factors: it is the closest college to the Computer Lab which accepts a large number of students, and it used to have a reputation as being the "computer science" college (having historically admitted over 20 computer science students per year).

 Furthermore, there are a collection of colleges known as "Dudebase": colleges with Dr John Fawcett as their Director of Studies.
 There are about 8 colleges which fall into this category -- they form a cluster which share supervisors and also run events such as student presentations.
 Churchill college is considered the "main" Dudebase college, and strong candidates who are rejected by Churchill are often pooled into other Dudebase colleges.

 When applying to your college, it is worth checking your Director of Studies to see if you fall into Dudebase.
 Many Dudebase supervisions are taken by Dr John Fawcett.
 He is known as a very good supervisor, but there is always a small risk of not getting on with your supervisor (which can be a problem if your supervisor is your DoS -- who is the person you would normally talk to about these problems).

 Another college to be aware of is Trinity.
 On the statistics it doesn't appear like Trinity is particularly unusual, however in practice Trinity is a highly competitive college to get into.
-Unless you have competed nationally / internationally for mathematics or computer science, you will likely struggle getting in.
+Unless you have competed nationally / internationally for mathematics or computer science, you will likely struggle to get in.
 But if you are at this level, it would be a great opportunity to collaborate with like-minded peers.

 Trinity, along with Peterhouse, ask applicants to complete an additional assessment known as the [CSAT](https://openclimb.io/csat/).
 This is assigned after you are invited to interview, and considered alongside the rest of your application.